Maruf61/RimWorld-ResearchPal/Readme.md

-### I dont own the game on steam, so feel free to release it on workshop under your name if you like.
+~~ ### I dont own the game on steam, so feel free to release it on workshop under your name if you like. ~~

-- You can open default research windows by holding shift key now.
+### You can download in steam workshop, https://steamcommunity.com/sharedfiles/filedetails/?id=3237079317, LakesideLlama uploaded it to workshop for me